Going to Australia is a one way ticket into a subtropical climate. We’re talking sea, sun, and grog – and this isn’t more true than in Brisbane.

 This exciting partnership of rooftop views and bougie booze is a dream for the Instagram obsessed and the A-list Aussies.
 The furniture is white and sleek, perfect for watching the sun go down over Kangy Point.

-You can saunter like a sultan in their Turkish day beds, and enjoy Shisha in their trendy lounge.
+You can recline like a sultan in their Turkish day beds, and enjoy Shisha in their trendy lounge.
 Think Salt Bae, just less steak, more class, and more partying.
 The food here is restaurant quality, while the vibe is like an Ibiza club.

 Whether by stars or by sun, the legends at Fiume have put serious thought into this boutique oasis that attracts the high rollers of Brisbane.

-Fiume is the place to be for poolside vibes perfectly adapted to a chic and modern setting like Brisbane.
+Fiume is the place to be for poolside vibes, perfectly adapted to a chic and modern setting like Brisbane.

 This is another well placed rooftop bar near the South Bank cultural centre.
 From this amazing rooftop terrace you can see all the way to Moreton Island.